askingalot/ImdbData/README.md

 # IMDB CSV to SQL Script

-Simple C# 9.0 script to convert IMDB data from CSV to an SQL Script.
+A simple C# 9.0 script to convert IMDB data from CSV to a SQL Script.

-IMDB Data is from Kaggle:
+The IMDB Data is from Kaggle:
 https://www.kaggle.com/orgesleka/imdbmovies/data